Slow Scan TV (SSTV) – Analog and Digital

 The anatomy of Analog SSTV signal Subcarrier

 An analog SSTV transmission over HF radio is carried out using single-sideband (SSB) amplitude modulation with a general-purpose amateur radio transceiver.
 The baseband SSTV frequencies above 2500 Hz are strongly suppressed.
-Since the baseband sub-carrier modulation is FM, the amplitude variations of the baseband signal are represented not by the modulation envelope amplitude but by variation of frequencies.
+Since the baseband sub-carrier modulation is FM, the amplitude variations of the baseband signal are represented not by the modulation envelope amplitude but by the variation of frequencies.
 For instance, the frequency of white color, the maximal level of an SSTV signal, was chosen to be set at 2300 Hz, while 1500 Hz is set for black. the synchronization pulse for frame-sync, as well as line-sync (in case of Asynchronous SSTV), is pulsed to 1200 Hz.

-These raw SSTV signals are frequency modulated on to the audio Sub-carrier.
+These raw SSTV signals are frequency modulated onto the audio Sub-carrier.
 As I mentioned before, to avoid any phase shift and drift and maintain quality while eventually propagating over HF, the spectrum of the raw picture signal is modulated on the subcarrier frequency which is chosen as 1900 Hz.
-The resulting signal the intermediate Sub-carrier Frequency Modulated (SCFM) baseband signal that would eventually be transmitted after another step of modulation to produce RF SSB SSTV signal.
+The resulting signal is the intermediate Sub-carrier Frequency Modulated (SCFM) baseband signal that would eventually be transmitted after another step of modulation to produce RF SSB SSTV signal.

 SSTV Raster and Synchronization formatSimilar to regular analog raster scan TV, the analog SSTV also uses the raster scan method for picture capture and reproduction.
 The primary difference is that in SSTV due to bandwidth limitation, the raster size is smaller with lower effective pixel resolution and the total number of scanned lines is also fewer.
 The resultant SSTV picture is smaller in size with lower resolution and longer frame transmission duration.